Kingston Fossil Plant

-Kingston Fossil Plant, commonly known as Kingston Steam Plant, is a 1.4-gigawatt (1,398 MW) coal-fired power plant located in Roane County, just outside Kingston, Tennessee on the shore of Watts Bar Lake.
+Kingston Fossil Plant, commonly known as Kingston Steam Plant, is a 1.4-gigawatt (1,398 MW) coal-fired power plant located in Roane County, just outside Kingston, Tennessee, on the shore of Watts Bar Lake.
 It is operated by the Tennessee Valley Authority.
 The plant is known for the Kingston Fossil Plant fly ash spill which occurred in December 2008.

 History

 Construction of the Kingston Fossil Plant began on April 30, 1951.
 It was the largest coal-fired power plant in the world when completed in 1955.
 It was built primarily to provide electricity for the nearby Oak Ridge National Laboratory.
 A dedication ceremony for the plant took place on November 17, 1955.
-The plant is a popular site for birdwatchers, as many waterfowl come to the settling and treatment ponds nearby.